ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/2_IntroKubernetes/instructions.md

 # Create a Pod with an imperative command
 Now it's time to create your first Pod.
 This Pod will run the `hello-world` image you built and pushed to IBM Cloud Container Registry in the last lab.
 As explained in the videos for this module, you can create a Pod imperatively or declaratively.
 Let's do it imperatively first.

 1. Export your namespace as an environment variable so that it can be used in subsequent commands.
-Make sure to substitute your namespace after the equals sign.
-If you don't remember your lab account namespace, run `ibmcloud cr namespaces`.
 ```
-export MY_NAMESPACE=<my_namespace>
+export MY_NAMESPACE=sn-labs-$USERNAME
 ```
 {: codeblock}